Request Info

 Once the ink has been expelled from the nozzles, it will cool quickly and then refill, repeating the process.
 Thermal printheads are most suitable for water-based inks such as latex inks used for outdoor signage as well as a number of textile applications.

-Why Choosing the Right Printhead is Important
+Selecting the Right Printhead

-Choosing the proper printhead is necessary when using specific inks but also to achieve the desired results from your printed piece.
+Choosing the proper printhead is necessary not only when using inks are required for a run, but some printheads are better for printing specific designs, too.
 During printing, the individual drops of ink that are put onto the substrate will affect the overall quality of the image.
-Smaller drops will produce better definition and higher resolution.
-This is primarily better when creating easy to read text, especially text that may have fine lines.

-The use of larger drops is better when you need to print quickly by covering a large area.
-Large drops are better for printing larger flat pieces such as large format signage.
 If your piece requires high resolution, has small or fine details, using a piezoelectric printhead that has better control of the size of the droplets will provide you with the best quality image.
 For pieces that might be larger but less detailed, thermal technology can make producing them less costly and often provide you with a piece that is suitable for your needs.

 The ink you use and the quality and detail that your final piece requires will be the two vital components that determine which type of printhead will work best for your printing project.